sunriselayer/gitbook/learn/sunrise/proof-of-liquidity.md

 Furthermore, we think the value of `$SR` can coexist with PoL by using `$SRGM` which doesn't enhance the voting power of LP token staking.
 It means that `$SRGM` only enhance the voting power and the proportion of receiving the profit of the protocol, for `$SR` staking.

+Sunrise PoL inherits the perspective of Berachain that "dApps that use Sunrise DA are interested in the engagement of Sunrise PoL".